psychgen/aam-psych-adolesc-rr/readme.md

 Assessing causal links between age at menarche and adolescent mental
-health: A Registered Report
+health: a Mendelian randomisation study
 ================

-This repository contains scripts for the project: “Assessing causal links between age at menarche and adolescent mental health: A Registered Report”.
+This repository contains scripts for the project: “Assessing causal links between age at menarche and adolescent mental health: a Mendelian randomisation study”.

-The Registered Report is in submission at Stage 1.
+The Stage 1 Registered Report has been accepted in-principle in BMC Medicine, and the Stage 2 is in preparation.